microsoft/pdb-rs/docs/pdb/codeview_number.md

 0x801b | `LF_UTF8STRING` | \* | UTF-8 NUL-terminated string

-In this table, the "Size (Bytes)" column specifies the number of bytes that follow the leaf value; the size does not count the number of bytes in the leaf value itself.
+In this table, the "Size (Bytes)" column specifies the number of bytes that _follow_ the leaf value; the size does not count the number of bytes in the leaf value itself.
+For example, the total size of an `LF_ULONG` number is 6 bytes, not 4 bytes.

 There is no leaf value for an unsigned 8-bit value because all unsigned 8-bit values can be stored directly in _leaf_.